 Toyota Corolla Maintenance Plans

-This Toyota Corolla maintenance schedule overview covers multiple generations from 1983-2025, so service needs can vary by model year and engine.
-Use the selector on this page to choose your exact Corolla range and powertrain for the most accurate maintenance plan.
+This Toyota Corolla maintenance schedule overview covers multiple generations from 1983 to 2025, so service needs can vary by model year and engine.
+Select your Corolla’s exact range and engine to see the most accurate intervals and operations for your vehicle.

 Corolla 1983-1989 1983-1989 1.6 Gas (4A-C) Gas